Home / Blog / Types of mutual funds

 Expense ratio

-The expense ratio represents the fund’s total annual operating expenses, expressed as a percentage of its average assets.
-This includes management fees, administrative costs, and other expenses.
-A lower expense ratio means more of your money is working for you, so it’s essential to consider when choosing a mutual fund.
+The expense ratio is the total annual cost of running a mutual fund, expressed as a percentage of the fund’s average assets under management.
+This ratio includes the management fee, administrative costs, and other operational expenses.
+A lower expense ratio is ideal, as it means more of your investment is being put to work.

-Some mutual funds charge account maintenance fees to cover the costs of maintaining your account.
-These fees can be flat or based on the account balance and can add up over time.
+• Account maintenance fees: Some funds charge account maintenance fees, which are used to cover the costs of managing your investment account.
+These can be either flat fees or based on your account balance, and they can eat into your overall returns over time.

 FAQ